jamesshore/quixote/docs/api.md

 Class names may change at any time.
 Don't construct classes manually or refer to them by name.
 Any object you need can be obtained from a property or method call.

-Each section of the API is marked with a *stability index* corresponding to [the Node.js stability indices](http://nodejs.org/api/documentation.html#documentation_stability_index).
+Each section of the API is marked with a *stability index* inspired by Node.js.
 They have the following meaning:

 ```
 Stability: 0 - Deprecated